 A new way of thinking about employment

-Reforming Disability Employment Services to best meet the needs of consumers
+Reforming Disability Employment Services

-- Representation on the Australian Government’s DES Reference Group and DES Operational Working Group
+- representation on the Australian Government’s DES Reference Group and DES Operational Working Group

-- Representation to Senate committees
+- representation to Senate committees

 This report was funded by the Department of Social Services DES Consumer Engagement project.